converting file formats

 This is an incomplete explanation.

-• The -otype aiff option produces synthesized speech in AIFF format.
+-otype aiffoption produces synthesized speech in AIFF format. - The

 licensing